 That's only 82 words, but it still manages to rule our most forms of traffic and session logging, something many competitors struggle to do in 1,000 words or more.

-Still, if the 'no-logs policy' is accurate, then CactusVPN won't have any significant data to share, so on balance the mildly contradictory language won't matter.
+If the 'no-logs policy' is accurate, then of course CactusVPN won't have any significant data to share, so on balance the mildly contradictory language won't matter.

 CactusVPN comes with clients and tutorials for Windows, OS X, Android, iOS and more.
 We grabbed a copy of the Windows build and took a closer look.